-At one time or another, student-athletes encounter unique problems with living such as managing stress and limited time, incurring an athletic injury, dysfunctional eating behaviors, substance abuse, loss of a loved one, and trying to balance the roles of student, athlete and young adult.
+At one time or another, student-athletes encounter unique problems with living such as managing stress and limited time, incurring an athletic injury, dysfunctional eating behaviors, anxiety, depression, alcohol or drug abuse, loss of a loved one, and trying to balance the roles of student, athlete and young adult.
 While most of the time, student-athletes successfully work through these difficulties, sometimes they require more specialized, professional assistance.

 In these situations, student-athletes are often referred by coaches, athletic trainers, or peers to the WVU Counseling Service where Dr. Ed Etzel, a licensed psychologist and sport psychologist works for WVU Intercollegiate Athletics.
-Approximately 10-12 percent of the WVU student-athlete population will seek some form of assistance at the Counseling Service during any given year.
+Approximately 10 percent of the WVU student-athlete population will seek some form of mental health assistance at WellWVU’s Carruth Center for Psychological and Psychiatric Service during any given year.

 All contacts and discussions with service professional are confidential.
 No reports of counseling are shared with coaches, faculty, or parents except with a student-athlete's written permission.
 No record of counseling appears in academic records or transcripts.
 With the exception of some psychological testing, (for example personality or occupational interest testing), all services are free.

-- Carruth Center for Counseling and Psychological Services
+- WellWVU Carruth Center Psychological and Psychiatric Services

 - Infofacts Resources: College Athletes and Alcohol and Other Drug Use

-The WVU Counseling Service is located on the third floor of the Student Services Building on the Downtown campus above WVU Academic Advising.
-Call Dr. Ed Etzel at 293-7062 or 293-4431 or by e-mail email@example.com for information or to arrange for an appointment.
+The Carruth Center is located on the second floor of the new Health and Education building on the Evansdale campus adjacent to the Rec Center.
+Call Dr. Ed Etzel at 293-7062 or 293-4431 (24 hours a day) or by e-mail firstname.lastname@example.org for information or to arrange for an appointment.

 WHY VISIT A PSYCHOLOGIST?
 Examples of WVU Athletes Presenting Concerns